irgiob/tetris-ai-9000/README.md

 Since then, I haven't gotten much better at the game (worst in fact), but I have gained some more experience in computer programming.
 Thats why I decided to start my dive into AI and machine learning by creating a Tetris AI that can finally beat my friend's high score in the game (and also to gain a better understand in modern software technology-but mostly the first thing).

-The goal is to get the AI to clear at least 200 Lines, enough line clears to beat my (and my friend's) high score.
+The goal was to get the AI to clear at least 200 Lines, (enough line clears to beat my and my friend's high score) but after 6 iterations of the game, the program is actually able to reach the maximum of 300 line clears.

 ## specific info on the project
-The program first takes a screenshot of my screen, and converts it into a numpy array the computer can understand by analyzing the color of certain pixels on the game board in specific locations (using mss, pillow, OpenCV, & numpy).
-By reading the image, the program has info on the game-state (the position of the tetriminos), as well as the next 3 pieces that will be available for every game-frame.
+The program first takes a screenshot of my screen, and converts it into a numpy array the computer can understand by analyzing the color of certain pixels on the game board in specific locations (using mss, pillow, & numpy).
+By reading the image, the program has info on the game-state (the position of the tetriminos) for every game-frame.

 This data will then be fed into [this genetic algorithm](https://theailearner.com/2018/11/09/snake-game-with-genetic-algorithm/) used to train the AI using a weights-and-biases method.
 The heuristics and fitness function used for this program are inspired by another Tetris AI made by Yiyuan Lee, which can be [found here](https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/), with some changes since this is playing off an official online version rather than one made from scratch (which I will also do at some point).
 The genetic algorithm trains by playing the game over and over again, and based on the value of the weights will decide what course of action to take in the game, getting better over time.

 <p align="center"><img src=images/gameplay.gif alt="Game During Play" width=500></p>

 ## training and winning
 The AI was trained at level 25 of the game to increase training speed.
 The program basically moves the mouse across the game board, causing the tetrimino to move, and gives a score for the new game state for each potential position the piece can go, with the scoring using the weights from the G.A and the heuristics.
+The only downside of this method is the AI can't play lower levels, since earlier levels start with the tetrimino in the air and that messes up the AI's ability to play.

-After training the AI for almost 3000 games, it was time to beat my high score.
-Since the AI can't play lower levels (see issues section below), I played like I normally do until things started speeding up at level 15.
+After training the AI for almost 3000 games and going through 6 versions of the program, The AI can now get to the max level (level 30) every single time.
+Since the AI can't play lower levels, I played like I normally do until things started speeding up at level 15.
 Then I let the AI takeover to play the levels I can't normally play.
 From there I just watched the AI clear line after line until it reached the High Level Barrier (again, see issues section below), where by that point I had beaten my high-score.
 The final score was around 700,000, compared to my original high-score of around 560,00.
 With over 250 line clears, I finally accomplished the original goal, and have beaten my (and my friends) score in Online Tetris.

 <p align="center"><img src=images/scores_screen.png alt="High Score Page" width=500></p>

 Though I still want to improve the AI to the point where it could reach a score of 1 Million, the main goal has been reached.
+The AI can now basically complete the game every time.
+The only problem is the moves it makes aren't the most efficient, as it will just go for any type of line clear instead of going for line clears that give the most scores, like triple or quadruple line clears.
+I will try to improve this in the future by training the AI with higher rewards for better-scoring line clears, and perhaps training the AI to use the hold-piece mechanic.

 ## version history
 Version 1: The genetic algorithm was used to choose a specific move; each frame the genetic algorithm would calculate a score for going left, right or rotate, and choose the move that had the highest score.
 This version did very poorly, achieving only a high score of 3 lines even with 25 generations.